Living abroad

 Education in Portugal

 Secondary education can be obtained in 12 years, both without payment and on a commercial basis.
-It will cost an average of €2,500 per year.
+It costs an average of €2,500 per year.

 Higher education.
 Portugal is home to several of Europe’s oldest universities, well-known business schools and polytechnic universities.